huaweicloud/terraform-provider-hcs/docs/resources/bms_instance.md

     + `WHOLE`: indicates shared bandwidth.

 * `bandwidth_size` - (Optional, Int, ForceNew) Bandwidth size.
 Changing this creates a new instance.

-* `bandwidth_charge_mode` - (Optional, String, ForceNew) Bandwidth billing type.
-Available options are:
-    + `traffic`: billing mode is traffic.
-    + `bandwidth`: billing mode is bandwidth.

-      Default to `bandwidth`.
-Changing this creates a new instance.

-* `system_disk_type` - (Optional, String, ForceNew) Specifies the system disk type of the instance.
-Changing this creates a new instance.
-Available options are:
-    + `SSD`: ultra-high I/O disk type.
-    + `GPSSD`: general purpose SSD disk type.
-    + `SAS`: high I/O disk type.

-* `system_disk_size` - (Optional, Int, ForceNew) Specifies the system disk size in GB.
-The value ranges from 40 to 1024.
-  The system disk size must be greater than or equal to the minimum system disk size of the image.
-Changing this creates a new instance.

 * `data_disks` - (Optional, List, ForceNew) Specifies an array of one or more data disks to attach to the instance.
 The data_disks object structure is documented below.
 A maximum of 59 disks can be mounted.
 Changing this creates a new